ManuelTS/cgue17-escapeTheUniversity/readme.md

 This game is made and tested on AMD graphic cards.

 ## Build
 Make sure that in Virtual Studio 2015 `Tools/Options/Debugging/Symbols/Microsoft Symbol Servers` is checked and C++ 11 or higher is installed.
+Runs on x86 plattformsa, together with making "Working directory" = $(SolutionDir).